-"We don't just have a skeleton," said one of the nodosaur researchers involved.
+"We don't just have a skeleton," said one of the researchers involved in studying the nodosaur.
 "We have a dinosaur as it would have been."

 You can’t even see its bones, but scientists are hailing it as perhaps the best-preserved dinosaur specimen ever unearthed.
 That’s because those bones remain covered by intact skin and armor — 110 million years after the creature’s death.